lsds/KungFu/README.md

 KungFu enables users to achieve *fast* and *adaptive* distributed machine learning.
 This is important because machine learning systems must cope with growing complex models and increasingly complicated deployment environments.
 KungFu has the following unique features:

-* Simplicity: KungFu permits distributed training by adding only one line of code in your training program.
-KungFu is very easy to deploy and run because it does not require extra deployment like parameter servers and heavy dependencies like MPI or RDMA in Horovod.
+* Simplicity: KungFu permits distributed training by adding minimal code in your training program.
+KungFu is easy to deploy and run, because it does not require extra deployment like parameter servers and heavy dependencies like MPI in Horovod.
 * Adaptable distributed training: KungFu provides many advanced [distributed optimizers](srcs/python/kungfu/tensorflow/v1/optimizers/__init__.py) such as communication-efficient ``PairAveragingOptimizer`` and hyper-parameter-robust ``SynchronousAveragingOptimizer`` to help you address the cases in which conventional Synchronous SGD does not scale.
 See [Optimizers](https://github.com/lsds/KungFu#optimizers) for how to choose the right KungFu optimizer for your training scenario.
 * Online monitoring and control: KungFu supports [distributed SGD metrics](srcs/python/kungfu/tensorflow/v1/optimizers/sync_sgd.py) such as [gradient variance](https://en.wikipedia.org/wiki/Variance) and [gradient noise scale](https://openai.com/blog/science-of-ai/) to help understand the training process with low overhead.